awesomerank/awesomerank.github.io/lists/veggiemonk/awesome-docker.md

 * [Træfɪk ★8153](https://github.com/containous/traefik) - Automated reverse proxy and load-balancer for Docker, Mesos, Consul, Etcd...
 By [@EmileVauge](https://github.com/emilevauge)

 ## Security
+* [CIS Docker Benchmark ★46](https://github.com/dev-sec/cis-docker-benchmark) - This [InSpec][inspec] compliance profile implement the CIS Docker 1.12.0 Benchmark in an automated way to provide security best-practice tests around Docker daemon and containers in a production environment.
+By [@dev-sec](https://github.com/dev-sec)
 * [Clair ★2226](https://github.com/coreos/clair) - Clair is an open source project for the static analysis of vulnerabilities in appc and docker containers.
 By [@coreos][CoreOS]
 * [docker-bench-security ★2307](https://github.com/docker/docker-bench-security) - script that checks for dozens of common best-practices around deploying Docker containers in production.
 By [@docker][docker]
 * [notary ★861](https://github.com/docker/notary) - a server and a client for running and interacting with trusted collections.
 By [@docker][docker]